Shahul7813/E-Commerce-Dashboard/README.md

 # Ecommerce-Sales-Dashboard-PowerBI

 Welcome to the Ecommerce Sales Dashboard repository!
-This project was created using Power BI Desktop to help the Data analyst track and analyze their online sales across India.
+This project was created using Power BI Desktop to help the Data to track and analyze their online sales across India.

 **Project Objective**